A Survey of Protocol Fuzzing: Input Generator

-\textbf{Automatic Construction:} To automate the error-prone and labor-intensive process of manual communication model construction, some works automatically retrieve semantic constraint from protocol specification \cite{icse19-restler,sp22-auto-fsm-extraction}.
+\textbf{Automatic Construction:} To automate the error-prone and labor-intensive process of manual communication model construction, some works automatically retrieve the semantic constraint from the protocol specification \cite{icse19-restler,sp22-auto-fsm-extraction}.
 For example, RESTler \cite{icse19-restler} learns the message dependency relationships based on the return types from Swagger specification, which is a structural specification format describing the RESTful API endpoints, methods, parameters and return types.
 Pacheco \textit{et al.} propose to use Natural Language Processing (NLP) to extract a finite state machine (FSM) from the protocol specifications \cite{sp22-auto-fsm-extraction}.
-Note that these two papers are not listed in Table \ref{table-inputgen} since these works are not building stateful protocol fuzzers.
-Another work that uses automatic state machine construction is CHATAFL \cite{ndss24-chatafl}, which leverage the emerging technology large language model to infer the current state of the target and generating suitable state transfer packets.
+Note that these two papers are not listed in Table \ref{table-inputgen} since these works are not building stateful protocol fuzzers. \newnote{With the advancement of large language model (LLM) technology, numerous studies have begun to employ LLM techniques to automate the learning and comprehension of protocol specifications, such as mGPTFuzz\cite{sec24-mgptfuzz}, CHATAFL\cite{ndss24-chatafl} and LLMIF\cite{sp24-llmif}.
+These approaches aim to provide guidance during fuzzing processes, particularly in inferring the current protocol state and generating appropriate test messages.
+The integration of LLMs offers a promising avenue to improve the efficiency and effectiveness of protocol fuzzing by leveraging their sophisticated language understanding capabilities to interpret complex protocol specifications and guide the testing strategy accordingly.}